DYNAMIC AIKIDO

 Yokohama AikiDojo History

-Yokohama AikiDojo was founded in October 2020 in an effort to bring Aikido practice to the expat community in Yokohama's Yamate area.
-The classes initially took place in Yokohama Country & Athletic Club (YC&AC) but the rapid growth of the dojo required moving to a larger facility in Saint Maur International School's newly constructed Cougar Café Activity & Sports Center.
+Yokohama AikiDojo was founded by Guillaume Erard in October 2020 in an effort to bring Aikido practice to the expat community in Yokohama's Yamate area.

 Since its inception, Yokohama AikiDojo has welcomed foreign and Japanese individuals, as well as many children of mixed heritage, and it has provided its member with a window to Japanese culture through the practice of budo.

-At the end of three succesful years of operation, Yokohama AikiDojo was officially recognized by the Aikido World Headquarters (Aikikai Public Interest Foundation).
+Yokohama AikiDojo iss officially recognized by the Aikido World Headquarters (Aikikai Public Interest Foundation).
 The dojo regularly takes part in all major international and national events, including the International Aikido Federation Congresses, and the All Japan Aikido Demonstration.

 Guillaume ERARD

-Guillaume started practicing budo in France at the age of 6.
-His encounter with Christian Tissier Shihan inspired him to relocate to Japan to train at the Aikido World Headquarters, where he was awarded the 6th degree black belt by Ueshiba Moriteru, the grandson of the founder of Aikido.
-Guillaume is a prolific writer for martial arts magazines and books in Japan and abroad.
-He was also the Director of Information of the International Aikido Federation for several years.
-He travels extensively to give seminars and lectures on Aikido.
-Guillaume is passionate about science and education, he holds an MSc in Education Science and a PhD in Molecular Biology.
+Guillaume is a prolific author for martial arts magazines and books both in Japan and internationally.
+He served for several years as the Director of Information for the International Aikido Federation and regularly travels to teach seminars and give lectures on Aikido.
+Passionate about science and education, he holds an MSc in Education Sciences and a PhD in Molecular Biology.

 Mihály DOBRÓKA